-Dining at the Algonquin was first rate…both at the bounteous breakfast buffet in the sunny long dining room, and in the evening when they showed their seafood chops.
-I haven’t visited a destination where seafood is fresher or more abundant than New Brunswick.
+Dining at the Algonquin was first-rate…both at the bounteous breakfast buffet in the sunny long dining room, and in the evening when they showed their seafood chops.
+I haven’t visited a destination where the seafood is fresher or more abundant than New Brunswick.
 Whether it’s lobster, local halibut, cod or simple mussels, they REALLY do it right here.

 The Man in the Kilt